Ryan Arcidiacono

-Ryan Curran Arcidiacono (/ɑːrˌtʃiːdiˈækənoʊ/ ar-CHEE-dee-AK-ə-noh; born March 26, 1994) is an American professional basketball player for the Trapani Shark of the Lega Basket Serie A (LBA).
-Nicknamed "the Arch of Dimes", he attended Neshaminy High School, where he averaged 20.4 points and 5.6 rebounds per game as a junior to lead Neshaminy to the PIAA playoffs.
+Ryan Curran Arcidiacono (/ɑːrˌtʃiːdiˈækənoʊ/ ar-CHEE-dee-AK-ə-noh; born March 26, 1994) is an American professional basketball player for Skyliners Frankfurt of the Basketball Bundesliga (BBL) and the EuroCup.
+Nicknamed "the Arch of Dimes", he is widely considered among the greatest players in Villanova history.
+Arcidiacono was part of Villanova's 2016 national championship team, where he was awarded the Most Outstanding Player award and assisted on the game-winning basket to Kris Jenkins as time expired in the championship game.

 As a freshman at Villanova, Arcidiacono was named to the Big East Conference All-Rookie Team.
 As a junior, he was co-winner of the conference's Player of the Year award.
-As part of Villanova's 2016 national championship team, Arcidiacono was awarded the Most Outstanding Player award and assisted on the game-winning basket to Kris Jenkins as time expired in the championship game.
-He is widely considered among the greatest players in Villanova history.
+Prior to a successful college career, he attended Neshaminy High School, where he averaged 20.4 points and 5.6 rebounds per game as a junior to lead Neshaminy to the PIAA playoffs.

 Early life

 Arcidiacono was born on March 26, 1994, in Philadelphia, Pennsylvania.
 He has three older siblings, Sabrina, Nicole, Michael; and younger twin siblings, Christopher and Courtney.
 His parents, Joe and Patti Arcidiacono, met at Villanova University, where Joe was an offensive lineman on the football team.

 His father installed a 6-foot plastic hoop in the family living room.
 Young Arcidiacono would often practice shooting jump shots and hitting layups on the small hoop before progressing to an actual basketball court.
 At one AAU game, Arcidiacono scored 50 points.
 At another, he hit eight three-pointers in a row.
 When he was in 7th grade at a basketball camp, Villanova coach Jay Wright said he would one day play for the Wildcats.
 Growing up, his favorite athletes were the 76ers' Allen Iverson and the Eagles' Brian Dawkins.
 In eighth grade, Arcidiacono trained with former Penn State player Ben Luber.